ModyQyW/fabric/docs/guide/formatter/prettier.md

 ## Installation

 You have to install Prettier first.
+We currently support Prettier v3.

 ::: code-group